dipanshu447/build-discord-app/README.md

 ## Naming Notice

-This CLI is invoked using `npm create discord-app`, which maps to the scoped npm package `@dipanshu/discord-app`.
+This CLI is invoked using `npm create discord-app`, which maps to the npm package `discord-app`.
 The original name `create-discord-app` was already taken on npm, so this version uses a scoped name to:

 * Avoid conflicts with existing packages
 * Clearly identify the author (Dipanshu Sahu)